 - Open the doors as few times as possible.
 Keep food organized so you do not have to search for what you want.
 Get everything you need out at one time.
-Close the door as soon as food is removed. - Set the refrigerator and freezer temperatures to suit your needs ice cream should be firm and beverages should be as cold as you like them.
-Avoid setting the refrigerator and freezer temperatures colder than is necessary. - Make sure your refrigerator is not next to a heat source such as a range, water heater, furnace, radiator, or in direct sunlight. - Keep the POWER SAVING CONTROL in the uses less energy position unless moisture forms on refrigerator exterior (indicator light off). - Check door gasket for tight seal.
-Level the cabinet to be sure of a good seal. - Clean the condenser coils regularly.
+Close the door as soon as food is removed. - Set the refrigerator and freezer temperatures to suit your needs; ice cream should be firm and beverages should be as cold as you like them.
+Avoid setting the refrigerator and freezer temperatures colder than is necessary. - Make sure your refrigerator is not next to a heat source such as a range, water heater, furnace, radiator, or in direct sunlight. - Keep the POWER SAVING CONTROL in the Consumes Less Energy position (indicator light off) unless moisture forms on refrigerator exterior. - Check door gasket for tight seal.
+Level the cabinet to ensure a good seal. - Clean the condenser coils regularly.